Child performance licences

 Child performance licences latest

-Please note that during school holiday periods the service runs with a skeleton staff.
-So please allow additional notice for applications at these times.
+Please note that during school holiday periods, the service runs with a skeleton staff.
+Please allow additional notice for applications at these times.

-• perform more than three days in any six-month period
+- perform for more than three days in six months.

-Rules apply on when and for how long children can perform.
-Child employment restrictions also apply.
+There are rules on when and how long children can perform.
+There are also rules on child employment

 Applying for a licence

-(If you have any problems accessing or completing the form, please email or telephone us – details listed below).
+(If you have any problems accessing or completing the form, please email or telephone us.)

-• a copy of the child’s birth certificate
+- a copy of the child’s birth certificate or passport

-• a copy of the licence held by the child’s chaperone
+- a copy of the child’s work contract

 What records need to be kept

-The Child Employment Officer may ask to see the licence at any time.
+The Child Employment team might ask to see the licence at any time.
 The licence holder must keep records on:

-• the nature and dates of the performances
+- the type and dates of the performances

 Criteria for granting child performance licences

-The Child Employment Officer will look at the following:
+The Child Employment team will look at two things: education and health.

 Education

-The child’s education must not suffer because of the performances.
-It’s the licence holder’s job to make arrangements with the child’s headteacher.
+The child’s education should not suffer because of the performances.
+The licence holder must arrange this with the child’s headteacher.

-Children in long-running performances can have private tuition.
-The council must approve the tutor and classroom.
-Class sizes are limited to a maximum of 6 pupils of mixed age or ability.
-This rises to 12 if children are a similar age and standard.
+Children in long performances can have private lessons approved by the council.
+Class sizes are limited to 6 pupils, or 12 if they are the same age and level.

 Health

-A child isn’t allowed to perform if they’re unwell or at risk of becoming unwell.
-They need a medical certificate from their doctor to be involved in a performance that is:
+A child cannot perform if they are ill or at risk of becoming ill.
+They need a medical certificate from a doctor for performances longer than three weeks or for broadcast performances.

 Contact us